Mflo1180/Splunk-Linux-Authentication-Monitoring-and-Threat-Detection-Lab/readme.md

 Time-based grouping showed a repeated attack pattern over short intervals Key Takeaways

-This project demonstrated more than just installing Splunk.

-It showed an end-to-end security monitoring workflow:
+This project demonstrated an end-to-end security monitoring workflow:

 Collecting log data from a Linux system
 Organizing data in a dedicated index